lsst/rsp_lsst_io/docs/guides/times-square/github-repos/branch-protections-howto.rst

      - :guilabel:`Notebook execution`

    You can also enable or configure other rules as needed.
-   For example, if you have a GitHub Actions workflow that runs pre-commit checks, you can add it to the list of required status checks (see :doc:`pre-commit-howto`).
+   For example, if you have a GitHub Actions workflow that runs Pre-commit checks, you can add it to the list of required status checks (see :doc:`pre-commit-howto`).

 5. Click on the :guilabel:`Create` button.